 Firstly let me say that I would not like to be a caravan park owner/operator ... it is hard work with long hours and with little apparent reward.
-You rarely get to know your clientele as they are “here one day, gone the next”.
-However there is the constant need for cash flow to keep the place going, so this brings in the need for long term residents, ie: permanents, invariably in cabins in the 'good' areas or construction-site dongles in the 'outback' &/or mining areas.
+You rarely get to know your clientele as they are 'here one day, gone the next'.
+However there is the constant need for cash flow to keep the place going, so this brings in the need for long term residents, ie: permanents, invariably in cabins in the 'good' areas or construction-site dongles in the 'outback' and /or mining areas.

 And then there's the clients of the caravan parks - the genuine traveller who is on the road for weeks or months at a time: some want full facilities, some want partial facilities; others do not want any facilities at all as they are fully self-contained.
 And all want it for as little as they can get away with, but the park operator needs the maximum income they can get in order to pay the wages and other bills.
 An operational shambles and a no-win situation for the park operator.